 In areas such as the Rif region, diaspora remittances have spurred business activities including the establishment of small-sized enterprises that support the local community.
 The businesses range from taxis to small coffee shops and hotels.

 Some of the inflows into Morocco have been directed into household consumptions.
 There are immigrant families that depend entirely on remittances for survival.
+For more information, check out our guide to the best way to send money to friends and family.

 Compared to banks and informal money remittance providers, money transfer services come with lots of benefits.
 Below is a summary of the reason why you should think of using a money transfer service provider for your next transfer.